gvellut/jncep/README.md

 This will add a value for the OUTPUT configuration option.
 When the `jncep epub` command is run, the value of the `--output` option will be taken from the configuration file, unless the `--output` option is actually present on the command-line, in which case it will take priority.

+**Note**: For `OUTPUT` or `CSS`, the values of which should be a file paths, the `jncep config set` command doesn't process the `~` (user HOME directory, usually expanded by the shell) nor resolve a relative path to an absolute one.
+The output of the command will show what exact value will be used later by the `epub` and `update` commands: No additional transformation will be performed.

 [See the paragraph about managing the configuration](#config) further in this page.

 ### Environment variables